shuangqiu123/ecommerce/README.md

 ecommerce
 ├── cicd
-	├── Jenkinsfile-front -- Jenkins pipeline to build, test, and deploy frontend to S3 ├── Jenkins-back0build-script.sh -- Jenkins Freestyle project to build and deploy docker images to ECR, -- used as Build Stage in AWS CodePipeline
+	├── Jenkinsfile-front -- Jenkins pipeline to build, test, and deploy frontend to S3 ├── Jenkins-back-build-script.sh -- Jenkins Freestyle project to build and deploy docker images to ECR, -- used as Build Stage in AWS CodePipeline
 ├── sq-eureka -- Service Registry Center
 ├── sq-common -- contains tools and pojo